awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/3_ddb_config_options_risks.md

 pre: "<b>3. </b>"
 ---

 ### Choices for question and the log for Risk level:

-In the previous step, we already setup a question and the options.
-We had collected all the necessary resources like developer guide and blog posts as guidance reference.
-Our next step is to create a logical rule for these options, to indicate the risk level if the best practices was not applied.
+In the previous step, we setup a question and the best praciticess.
+We collected all the necessary resources like developer guide and blog posts as guidance reference.
+Our next step is to create a logical rule for these options to indicate the risk level if the best practices was not applied.

 #### Rule Collections

-Reference to [Custom Lenses Format Specification](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-format-specification.html), we can see all the **"riskRules"** are combinations of **"choice id"** and operators -
+Referencing the [Custom Lenses Format Specification](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-format-specification.html), we can see all the **"riskRules"** are combinations of **"choice id"** and operators -

-As a result, we list out all the options we defined in the previous step, as well as the risk level we want the operating team to be aware of.
-Also, we assigned an unique **"choice id"** for each best practice option.
+As a result, we list out all the options we defined in the previous step as well as the risk level we want the operating team to be aware of.
+We also need to assign a unique **"choice id"** for each best practice option.

 ||Choice|Risk Level if not applied.|Choices[]["id"]|
 | ----------- | ----------- | ----------- | ----------- |